PaulRBerg/prb-test/README.md

 DSTest is incomplete.
 Some commonly needed assertions, like equality assertions for arrays, `assertEq(bool,bool)` and `assertNotEq`, are missing from DSTest.
 PRBTest fills these gaps, and then some.

 Also, the DSTest testing assertions are not themselves tested.
-But the PRBTest testing assertions are tested, and in fact they are quite thoroughly tested.
-All other things being equal, this should give you more confidence that your tests do what you intend them to do with PRBTest.
+Whereas the PRBTest testing assertions are tested, and in fact they are quite thoroughly tested.
+All other things being equal, this should give you more confidence that your tests do what you intend them to do.

 ### 2. No Release Versioning

 DSTest doesn't version its releases, which makes it difficult to future-proof consumer repos.
 It's quite easy to to accidentally update your git submodules and thus break your test suites.
-For some users, this is a [real pain](https://github.com/dapphub/ds-test/issues/32).
+For [some users](https://github.com/dapphub/ds-test/issues/32), this is a real pain.

 PRBTest is versioned via tags and branches and all changes are tracked in a [CHANGELOG](./CHANGELOG.md) file.
 I maintain redundant branches for each release because git submodules [don't support tags](https://stackoverflow.com/q/1777854/3873510).

-I strive to follow the [semver](https://semver.org/) versioning scheme, though I won't do this before the v1.0 release, and it might not always be feasible.
+I will strive to follow the [semver](https://semver.org/) versioning scheme, though I won't do this before the v1.0 release, and it might not always be feasible.

 ### 3. Path Dependence